Photography and travel blog

 At the country's largest waterpark, the world's largest King Cobra rollercoaster, Black Anaconda, offers thrill-seekers a run for their money.

 Noah's Ark features 70 acres of rides and slides, making it the largest waterpark in the United States.
-This gigantic waterpark, which stands out even in the Waterpark Capital of the World® – Wisconsin Dells, features everything from a 4-D "Dive-in" movie theatre to a looping waterslide.
+This gigantic waterpark, which stands out even in the Waterpark Capital of the World®—Wisconsin Dells, features everything from a 4-D "Dive-in" movie theater to a looping waterslide.
 Thrill-seekers will enjoy the Black Anaconda, awarded America's Most Thrilling Water Coaster, while families will appreciate Noah's Ark's commitment to aquatic safety, which has been recognized year since 1995.
 Allow the fun to continue beyond Noah's Ark.
-Grand Marquis Waterpark Hotel & Suites is located less than two kilometres down the road.
+Grand Marquis Waterpark Hotel & Suites is located less than two kilometers down the road.
 With more outdoor and indoor pools to select from, this Wisconsin Dells resort will never run out of possibilities to create lasting memories.

 Kalahari Resort Pocono, Poconos Mountains, PA